Seattle City Council overrides mayor’s veto of plan to spend reserves on COVID-19 relief, then trims plan

 Durkan objected in July when council members passed their $86 million plan, asking them to leave the reserves alone, at least until an August update on the city’s economic trajectory and tax revenues.
 The mayor called the original spending irresponsible when she exercised her veto authority this month, noting it would leave Seattle with only $13 million in reserves.

-The city began with about $128 million in its reserves.
+The city began this year with about $128 million in its reserves.

 “No one can responsibly project that Seattle will not have additional emergencies this year and next,” Durkan said at the time, warning of potential layoffs to city employees and adding in a letter: “Seattle needs a cushion to make it through the next 18 months.”

 The city is collecting less money during the pandemic, leading Durkan’s office this spring to project a 2020 budget gap of about $300 million.
-A rebalancing package proposed by the mayor this summer and passed by the council Monday should close that gap.
+A rebalancing package proposed by the mayor this summer and passed by the council Monday should close that gap, thanks in part to $29 million in emergency reserves.
 But an update released by the mayor’s office Monday reduced the city’s projected revenues by another $26 million.

 Hopes the economy and Seattle’s revenues would “bounce back” relatively quickly are “no longer realistic,” with lower levels of business activity now expected to continue well into 2021, Budget Director Ben Noble wrote in a memo.
-The city’s reserves are to help balance next year’s budget, which Durkan and the council are set to tackle starting in September, he wrote.
+The city’s reserves are needed to help balance next year’s budget, which Durkan and the council are set to tackle starting in September, he wrote.

 The council’s new plan accounts for the additional $26 million budget gap projected Monday, Councilmember Teresa Mosqueda said Wednesday, leaving $39 million in the emergency reserves, rather than $13 million.